chuhotay-dev/chuhotay-dev/README.md

 - 👋 Hello there!
-I'm a young developer and programing instructor
+I'm a developer and programing instructor
 - 👀 I’m interested in web development and teaching people who aspire to be a software developer
 - 📫 You guys can reach me here: https://www.linkedin.com/in/chuhotay/